 Active Directory mixed configuration with LDAP synced

-The objective of this kind of configuration is to authenticate against Active Directory but, on the other hand, obtain roles, usernames, and emails from the database.
-When this configuration is enabled, a cron job named "Sync LDAP users" periodically synchronizes the active directory users' data ( username, email ) in the OpenKM database and removes any database user that is not present in the active directory user list.
+The objective of this configuration is to authenticate against Active Directory while obtaining roles, usernames, and email addresses from the database.
+When this configuration is enabled, a cron job named "Sync LDAP users" periodically synchronizes the Active Directory users' data (username, email) in the OpenKM database and removes any database user that is not present in the Active Directory user list.

 LDAP structure